Art in Tanzania internship program

 High school visit which has given me a lot

 While weekdays were all about work, weekends were the time that we could relax ourselves from work.
-Beaches are our favourite option to cool ourselves down from the heat here.
+Beaches are our favourite option for cooling down from the heat here.
 We also had special activities, such as football games, movies, day trips, house parties, and birthday parties.
 I am on my last day here in Tanzania; three months is not a long time, but it has changed my perspective on this lovely country.
 A lot has happened, and my eyes are wide open.
 There was so much unknown before I came here, and now I have no regrets about spending my time here.
 Don’t let uncertainty and worry hold you back; make a move, and you will find that you can achieve more than you thought!

 Similar Posts